fafuniu/Customer-Segmentation-Report-for-Arvato-Financial-Services/README.md

 The data file of this project is not provided because of the sensitive and proprietary nature of the demographics data.

 ## Results <a name="results"></a>
-The detailed explaination of this project can be found at my post which is available by the [link](https://medium.com/@fafun/customer-segmentation-report-for-arvato-financial-services-80371a8a2de4).
+The detailed explaination of this project can be found at my post which is available by this [link](https://medium.com/@fafun/customer-segmentation-report-for-arvato-financial-services-80371a8a2de4).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to Arvato Financial Services Solution and Kaggle for the data.
-You can find the Licensing for the data and other descriptive information at Kaggle(https://www.kaggle.com/c/udacity-arvato-identify-customers/data).
+You can find the Licensing for the data and other descriptive information at [Kaggle](https://www.kaggle.com/c/udacity-arvato-identify-customers/data).
 Otherwise, feel free to use the code here as you would like!